mcorbin/commentator/site/commentator/content/howto/configuration/_index.md

 Each website will have a dedicated bucket to store its comments and events.

-The bucket name will be `<bucket-prefix><sebsite-name>`.
+The bucket name will be `<bucket-prefix><website-name>`.
 The bucket prefix should be a string between 1 and 19 characters, and the website a string between 1 and 39 characters.
 Allowed characters are letters (both uppercase and lowercase), number, `_` and `-`.